nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

 Building and programming using script
 =====================================

-The suggested method for building the application and programming it to the development kit is running the :file:`buildprog.py` Python script from the :file:`applications/nrf5340_audio/tools/buildprog` directory.
+The suggested method for building the application and programming it to the development kit is running the :file:`buildprog.py` Python script, which is located in the :file:`applications/nrf5340_audio/tools/buildprog` directory.
 The script automates the process of selecting :ref:`configuration files <nrf53_audio_app_configuration_files>` and building different versions of the application.
 This eases the process of building and programming images for multiple development kits.